great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 #### 1. Plan Metric Dependencies

 In the new Modular Expectation design, Expectations rely on Metrics defined by separate MetricProvider Classes, which are then referenced within the Expectation and used for computation.
-For more on Metric Naming Conventions, see our guide on [metric naming conventions](/docs/reference/metrics).
+For more on Metric naming conventions, see our guide [here](../../../reference/metrics.md#metrics-naming-conventions).

-Once you’ve decided on an Expectation to implement, think of the different aggregations, mappings, or metadata you’ll need to validate your data within the Expectation - each of these will be a separate metric that must be implemented prior to validating your Expectation.
+Once you’ve decided on an Expectation to implement, think of the different aggregations, mappings, or metadata you’ll need to validate your data within the Expectation - each of these will be a separate Metric that must be implemented prior to validating your Expectation.

-Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is possible you will find that the Metric you’d like to implement already exists within the GE framework and can be readily deployed.
+Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is possible you will find that the Metric you’d like to implement already exists within the Great Expectations framework and can be readily deployed.
+If so, you can skip to [Step 3](#3-define-parameters)!

-#### 2. Implement your Metric (Optional)
+#### 2. Implement your Metric

 Expectations rely on Metrics to produce their result.
 A Metric is any observable property of data (e.g., numeric stats like mean/median/mode of a column, but also richer properties of data, such as histogram).
-You can read more about the relationship between Expectations and Metrics in our [Core Concepts: Expectations and Metrics](docs/reference/metrics).
+You can read more about the relationship between Expectations and Metrics in our [Core Concepts: Expectations and Metrics](../../../reference/metrics).

-If your metric does not yet exist within the framework, you will need to implement it yourself in a new class - a task that is quick and simple within the new modular framework.
+If your Metric does not yet exist within the framework, you will need to implement it yourself in a new class - a task that is quick and simple within the new modular framework.
 The convention is to implement a new Metric Provider (a class that can compute a metric) that your Expectation depends on in the same file as the Expectation itself.

 The parent class expects the variable `metric_name` to be set.
 Change the value of `metric_name` to something that fits your Metric.
 Follow these two naming conventions: